Crockpot Chicken Nachos — The Easiest Dinner for a Crowd

 When the Crock-Pot Is Your Best Thursday Night Friend

-Every Thursday night, our front door opens and college students start showing up for dinner.
-It started as a small thing — just a few kids who needed a home-cooked meal — and now it’s one of my favorite nights of the week.
-We usually have anywhere from seven to ten extra people around our table, and I wouldn’t have it any other way.
-These are our people.
+Crockpot chicken nachos are the dinner I lean on every single Thursday night, when our front door opens and college students start showing up.
+It started as a small thing — just a few kids who needed a home-cooked meal — and now it is one of my favorite nights of the week.
+We usually have anywhere from seven to ten extra people around our table, and I would not have it any other way.
+These are our people, and this is the meal that lets me feed all of them without losing my mind.

 This post contains affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 If you purchase through my links, I may earn a small commission at no extra cost to you.
 Thank you for supporting StephanieCooksForACrowd.com!